-Most patients can be treated without surgery, but not infrequently surgery must be done.
-Since the primary problem in sinusitis is an obstruction of the drainage of the sinuses, sometimes the blockage needs to be removed.
-In that case surgery may be the only means to do so.
+Most patients can be treated without surgery, but occasionally surgery must be done.
+Since part of the problem in sinusitis is an obstruction to the drainage of the sinuses, sometimes the blockage needs to be removed.
+In that case surgery may be the only means to do so, but it is important to recognize that the prestigious Cochrane Review states that surgery does not offer an advantage over medical treatment.
+It is also important to recognize that surgery is not meant to solve the problem.
+Whatever caused the sinusitis will still be present after surgery, and so it is important for any patient who has had surgery to have medical treatment as well

 Surgery is typically done using either local or general anesthesia.
 When general anesthesia is given, the patient is unable to breathe for themselves, and a tube must be put into the airway to allow the anesthesiologist to breathe for the patient.
 With local anesthesia, the patient typically is able to breathe by him/herself, but is generally unaware of anything that is occurring.
 When I had my surgery, I had local anesthesia, and did not remember anything during the procedure except for a few seconds when I was vaguely aware of something going on around me.
 I was drowsy for several hours afterwards and was not fully awake until the next morning.
 You may discuss with the surgeon his/her preferences for you regarding anesthesia.
 Many surgeons prefer to use local anesthesia if it is possible.